 Because they are design variables in the experiment, the main effects for the three experimental factors, Instrument, Harmony, and Voice, should be included in all models for the remainder of this homework, regardless of what you found about their influence or lack of influence on ratings.
-(Interactions among the design variables may be included if you find them important, but the main effects for the design variables should always be in your models.)
+(Interactions among the design variables need not be included if you do not find them important, but the main effects for the design variables should always be in your models.)

-- 3. Individual covariates.
-For this problem, begin with your best model from problem 2. - (a) Determine which individual covariates should be added to the model as fixed effects.
-If you do this by hand, check your work with an automatic method.
-If you do this with an automatic method, check to make sure that the choices make sense, musically and statistically.
+- 3. Person covariates.
+For this problem, begin with your best model from problem 2. - (a) Determine which person covariates should be added to the model as fixed effects.
 Show a suitable summary of your work, and list the final set of variables that you would include in the model.
 Hint: Some covariates that are actually factor variables are coded as numeric.
 Be careful to treat them as factors! - (b) Once the fixed effects are settled, go back and check to see whether there should be any change in the random effects; focus on random slopes for design variables and their interactions.
 Provide suitable evidence to justify your results. - (c) Briefly interpret the effect of each variable kept in the final model, on Classical ratings. - 4.
 Musicians vs. Non-musicians.
-One of the secondary hypotheses of the researchers is that people who selfidentify as musicians may be influenced by things that do not influence non-musicians.
-Dichotomize "Selfdeclare" ("are you a musician?") so that about half the participants are categorized as self-declared musicians, and half not.
+One of the secondary hypotheses of the researchers is that people who self-identify as musicians may be influenced by things that do not influence non-musicians.
+Dichotomize "Self-declare" ("are you a musician?") so that about half the participants are categorized as self-declared musicians, and half not.
 Examine and report on any interactions between the dichotomized musician variable and other predictors in the model.
 Check to see if the results are sensitive to where you dichotomize.
 Provide suitable evidence for, and comment on, your results. - 5.
 Classical vs. Popular.
-Please re-examine the data in terms of the "Popular" ratings, instead of the "Classical" ratings, using similar hierarchical linear models.
-Provide brief answers to the following questions: - (a) Comment on the influence of Instrument, Harmony & Voice on Popular ratings, providing suitable brief evidence for each result. - (b) Question 3c, for Popular ratings. - (c) Question 4, for Popular ratings. - 6.
-Brief writeup.
-Write an approximately one page professional-quality summary6 of your findings for Classical and Popular ratings, suitable for Dr. Jimenez.
-Be sure to address: - The influence of the three main experimental factors (Instrument, Harmony & Voice); - A brief discussion of variance components-is this a standard repeated measures model, or did we need to include other variance components? - A discussion of other indivdual covariates in the model.
+It would be totally appropriate to repeat problems 3, 4 and 5 using "Popular" ratings as the response, rather than classical, and then compare the results for "Classical" ratings, vs. "Popular" ratings.
+In the interest of time, you do not have to do this for this hw/project.
+It would make good "future work" for the paper; and/or it is something you could pursue on your own, if you are curious about it.